welkinhealth/slate/source/integration_tools.html.md

 Currently you can only configure one webhook per environment.
 This limits how many services can receive data from Welkin via webhook.

-## Webhooks must used valid credential
+## Webhooks must use valid credential

 You can only select valid credentials for securing Webhooks.
 If you try to invalidate credentials you must first remove them from use with Webhooks.